samoletek/broker-calculator/README.md

    The application uses the Google Maps API to generate the best route between the pickup and delivery locations, calculating total distance and estimating travel time.

 2. **Base Price Determination:**
-   - For short routes (below a set threshold), a fixed base price is applied.
+   - For short routes (below 300 miles), a fixed base price is applied.
    - For longer routes, the base price is computed based on the distance and the chosen transport type.

 3. **Price Adjustments Using Multipliers:**